-The Company's registered office is located at 21st Floor, The World Centre Building, 330 Sen. Gil Puyat Avenue, Makati City.
-Megaworld's registered office is at 30th Floor Alliance Global Tower, 36th Street corner 11th Avenue Uptown Bonifacio, Taguig City 1634.
-On the other hand, AGI's registered office is located at the 7th Floor, 1880 Eastwood Avenue, Eastwood City CyberPark, 188 E. Rodriquez Jr. Avenue, Bagumbayan, Quezon City.
+On December 27, 2017, the SEC approved the change in the Company's registered office and principal place of business from 21st Floor, The World Centre Building, 330 Sen. Gil Puyat Avenue, Makati City to 12th Floor, Alliance Global Tower, 36th Street cor.
+11th Avenue, Uptown Bonifacio, Taguig City.
+The related approval from the Bureau of Internal Revenue (BIR) was not yet obtained as of the date the financial statements were authorized for issue.
+Megaworld's registered office, as of March 31, 2018, is located at the 30th Floor of the same building as that of the Company.
+AGI's registered office is located at 7th Floor, 1880 Eastwood Avenue, Eastwood City CyberPark, 188 E. Rodriquez Jr. Avenue, Bagumbayan, Quezon City.
 These entities' registered offices are also their respective principal places of business.